tosin2013/healthcare-ml-genetic-predictor/docs/research/keda-kafka-lag-scaling-vs-node-autoscaling.md

 **Answer to the core question**: **Kafka Lag Mode will typically NOT trigger node autoscaling** in the healthcare ML system.
 KEDA's Kafka consumer lag scaling operates at the pod level through HPA (Horizontal Pod Autoscaler) and will only trigger cluster autoscaler node scaling under specific resource constraint conditions.

+**Important Clarification**: Kafka lag scaling is based on **consumer lag** (number of unprocessed messages), NOT message size or genetic sequence length.
+Scaling triggers when the message count exceeds the threshold (10 messages), regardless of individual message size.

 ## Key Findings

 ### 1. KEDA Architecture and Scaling Mechanism